 Making A Difference in Our County

-Although Jones County Extension does not have a Family and Consumer Sciences agent based in its office, we still strive to assist local residents with their questions.
-Food safety, food preservation, dealing with mold and mildew, healthy meal planning, family budgeting and SNAP-Ed materials are the topics of the most common questions asked.
-These topics and more are answered through a variety of free UGA Extension publications.University of Georgia Cooperative Extension is working hard for its constituents.
-The following are examples of our impact in the county over the past year.
+Although Jones County does not have a Family and Consumer Sciences (FACS) agent based in the county Extension office, we strive to assist local residents with their questions.
+Common questions cover food safety, food preservation, dealing with mold and mildew, healthy meal planning, nutrition, family budgeting, Supplemental Nutrition Assistance Program Education (SNAP-Ed) resources and more.
+These issues and others are answered through a wide variety of free UGA Extension publications available at the county office and phone conferences with FACS agents from surrounding counties.
+Neighboring FACS agents often conduct programming that our county residents are welcome to attend.